Updated for 2023

 - Makeup and Makeup Remover (As little or as much as makes you happy!
 Foundations and creams with SPF are especially smart.)

-- Feminine Hygiene Products (We always hope to plan vacations around that time of the month, but just in case, make sure you bring some back-ups.)
+- Feminine Hygiene Products (We always hope to plan vacations around that time of the month, but just in case, make sure you bring some back-ups.
+The only reason item isn’t in the “essential” list is because you can find these products in stores everywhere you go in Costa Rica.)

 - Band-Aids, antibacterial cream, and anti-inflammatories (Tour operators will usually provide a thorough first aid kit, in case of any injuries, though you won’t always be with a tour operator.
-It’s best to be prepared so nothing dampens your vacation.)
+It’s best to be prepared so nothing dampens your vacation.
+You can buy most common products in stores throughout Costa Rica.)

 - Medications (Pharmacies in Costa Rica don’t usually require prescriptions the same way they do in many countries, which means you can often get a hold of many medications you might forget.
 However, to make sure you get the right brand and dosage, you’ll definitely want to remember your own medication from home.
 We mention this only for emergencies.)